cpb/sexp_cli_tools/README.md

     - If the `Sexp::Matcher` is changed to include a method definition containing a call to super, will the method definition sub-tree be the first element of the `MatchCollection` ?
       - It will likely be the last element, based on above observations.
       - However, maybe we could traverse a portion of the `MatchCollection` looking for the nearest method definition!
-  - [ ] `MatchCollection` also responds to `/`, what is the resulting `MatchCollection` if we drop the first and last elements and look for the first method definition?
+  - [x] `MatchCollection` also responds to `/`, what is the resulting `MatchCollection` if we drop the first and last elements and look for the first method definition?
+    - I was surprised that I couldn't get `/` off of a new `MatchCollection` to work.
+    - I achieved to use `#find` with `satisfy?` on a specific `Sexp::Matcher`
+    - I can use `Array` unpacking/destructuring to grab the method name

 ###### Capturing the Superclass name